Den1xxx/ReloadCMS/ReadMe.txt

 The owner reloadcms.com NightFly forgive, if you accidentally ruin the process.

 What's new in 2012 compared to the version ReloadCMS-2011 (describing the most important)
-1. utf-8 instead of the set cp- for  language
+1. utf-8 instead of the set cp- for  languages
 2. Improved caching.
 Let me remind you - the site caching works, but only for the guests.
 - No cached pages a certain range - say guests are allowed to write in the forum, the forum does not mean the page cache.
 - Made the cache reset button, as its volume can be quite significant.
-3. The visual editor mode "text" - TinyMCE
+3. The visual editor mode "html" - TinyMCE
 4. bb-codes switch to TinyMCE and back "on the fly."
 5. Loading images in both editors without page reload.
 6. Disabling statistics (for heavy sites).